victorreinor/ant-idle-tibia/README.md

 ## 📜 License

 This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).
-See the `LICENSE` file for details.
+See the `LICENSE` file for more details.

 ---

 ## 📧 Contact

-For any inquiries or feedback, feel free to reach out to me via GitHub or open an issue.
+For any inquiries or feedback, feel free to reach out via GitHub or open an issue.